HaukeBartsch/editor/readme.md

 ```
   ./editor open
 ```
-which will open a web-server that listens to port 9090 on the local machine.
-Connect to it using http://localhost:9090.
+which should open a web-server that listens to port :9090 on the local machine.
+Connect to http://localhost:9090 from a web-browser to see the inferface.

 <img src="img/screenshot-bucketeditor.png" alt="Screenshot of bucket editor">